Iteo/theme_tailor/packages/theme_tailor/README.md

 ```

 ### Change generated extensions
-By default `@tailor` will generate extension on `BuildContext` and expand theme properties as getters.
-If this is undesired behaviour, it can be disabled completely by changing `themeGetter` property in the @Tailor() annotation
+By default, "@tailor" will generate an extension on "BuildContext" and expand theme properties as getters.
+If this is an undesired behavior, you can disable it by changing the "themeGetter" property in the "@Tailor"

 ```dart
 @Tailor(themeGetter: ThemeGetter.none)
 ```

-`ThemeGetter` has several variants for generating common extensions to ease out access to the declared themes.
+"ThemeGetter" has several variants for generating common extensions to ease access to the declared themes.

 ## Custom property encoding
 ThemeTailor will attempt to provide lerp method for types like: